Sprint naar content

 • If it later transpires that you do not meet the requirements for statutory tuition fees, you will be obliged to pay the (higher) institutional tuition fees and if this is the case, you will be notified accordingly.

-Some Fontys study programmes offer the Holland Scholarship to their students.
-Check out the link to see if this study pogramme participates and for more information.
+Some Fontys study programmes offer the NL scholarship to their students.
+Check out the link to see if this study programme participates and for more information.

 You might also be eligible for other scholarships not provided by Fontys.
-These can be found on Grantfinder.nl.
+These can be found on the Study in NL website.

 Scholarships

-Are you a talented student with a non-EU / non-EEA nationality and do you wish to study at Fontys School of Fine and Performing Arts?
+Are you a talented student with a non-EU / non-EEA nationality and do you wish to study at Fontys Academy of the Arts?

-We have 2 Holland Scholarships (HSP) available for our Master program Performing Public Space.
+We have 2 NL Scholarship (formerly known as Holland Scholarship) available for our Master program Performing Public Space.

-The HSP is only eligible for non-EU students, and amounts to a € 5.000 grant to be received during the academic year.
+The NL Scholarship is only eligible for non-EU students, and amounts to a € 5.000 grant to be received during the academic year.

 • Your nationality is non-EU / non-EEA